chef/automate/components/docs-chef-io/content/automate/configuration.md

 ### Legacy Cipher Support

-Automate Dex can be configured to support legacy RSA and 3DES ciphers to connect with a LDAP/SAML server through the Dex client.
+Automate Dex can be configured to support legacy RSA and 3DES ciphers to connect with an LDAP/SAML server through the Dex client.

 #### Supported Ciphers